 If you use vehicles for your food business in connection with permanent premises such as a shop, or warehouse, you only need to tell the local authority how many vehicles you have.
 You do not need to register each vehicle separately.
 If you have one or more vehicles but no permanent premises, you must tell the authority where they are normally kept.

-Anyone starting a new food business must register with the local authority at least 28 days before doing so.
+Anyone operating a food business must register with the local authority at least 28 days before commencing.

 What happens to the information given on the form?